The Palette Project - visual storytelling... by a visually impaired guy!

 I've also been losing my eyesight, a little bit at a time, since the age of thirteen, thanks to a degenerative retinal disease called proliferative vitreoretinopathy (PVR).
 It is, to say the least, a frightening process to watch your vision leave you, almost line by line on the eye chart, over the course of your life.

 That's what The Palette Project is all about - exploring the world through the rich vibrancy of color, and from my perspective.
 From the deep reds of the Australian outback to the rich blues of the Pacific Ocean.
-From the green fields of Ireland to the yellow sands of the desert, and so much more.
+From the green rainforests of Thailand to the yellow sands of the desert, and so much more.
 I've put together a team of like-minded explorers, and colors are our base camp.

 Dream big. do bigger